Frequently Asked Questions

 What is the cost for audio / video enhancement?

 The cost varies depending on the complexity and demands of the medium, but ranges from $100 to $175 per hour.

 Do you have a guarantee?

 Yes.
 We guarantee every conversion we do for life.
 That means if your DVD stops playing or even if you scratch it and it won't play, bring your tape and disc back and we will transfer it again at no charge.

 Can you guarantee my tape won't be damaged during transfer?

 No..
 We do everything in our power to make sure your tapes don't get damaged during the transfer, but we can't guarantee that they won't.
-We maintain our machines to prevent damage to your tapes, but 99.9% of the tape damage is actually a result of dirty, dusty or otherwise old tape or tape cartridges provided by our customers.
+We maintain our machines to prevent damage to your tapes, but 99.9% of the tape damage is actually a result of dirty, dusty or otherwise old tape or tape cartridges provided by our clients.
 In fact, our machines must be cleaned and repaired regularly due to the damage that occurs from bad tapes provided by our clients.
 We understand that's just the nature of our service, so we maintain an on-site repair shop to ensure your tapes are transferred using a clean, calibrated transfer machine.

 Where can I find publicly posted reviews of your business?